AntonWibowo/hello-world/README.md

 First repository

 Hello, fellow Coders!
-This is going to be my first commint on GitHub.
+This is going to be my first commit on GitHub.